koudaiii-archives/cookbook-gitbucket/README.md

 install gitbucket by Chef Solo. default timezone is Tokyo.

+* Platform is ubuntu14.04 and CentOS6.

 If you want to Customize. please set default attributes.

-Platform is ubuntu14.04 and CentOS6.

 * example